Graceland Cemetery (Washington, D.C.)

 Graceland Cemetery was a 30 acre cemetery located in the Carver Langston neighborhood of Washington, D.C., in the United States.
 It was founded in 1871 as a privately owned secular cemetery open to the public, but it primarily served the city's African American community.
 From 1884 to 1885, more than 1,200 bodies were transferred to Graceland Cemetery from Holmead's Burying Ground.
 When the cemetery encountered financial problems, the owners attempted to sell the land.
-This led to a lengthy and bitter battle involving the Graceland Cemetery Association, lotholders, the government of the District of Columbia, and the United States Congress.
-Graceland Cemetery closed by an Act of Congress on August 3, 1894.
-Removal of remains was also bitterly contested, but a court ruled in the summer of 1895 that the lotholders did not have the right to prevent their removal.
+This led to a lengthy and bitter battle involving the Graceland Cemetery Association, lot holders, the government of the District of Columbia, and the United States Congress.
+Graceland Cemetery was closed by an Act of Congress on August 3, 1894.
+Removal of remains was also bitterly contested, but a court ruled in the summer of 1895 that the lot holders did not have the right to prevent their removal.
 Most of the bodies at Graceland were reinterred at Woodlawn Cemetery in Washington, D.C.

 A portion of Maryland Avenue NE runs through a portion of the former cemetery.
 Most of the cemetery was purchased by Washington Railway and Electric Company and turned into a powerhouse and streetcar operations complex.
 This land later became Hechinger Mall.

 Creation

 Graceland Cemetery was created due to the need for a large, rural cemetery for African Americans in Washington, D.C., in the late 1800s.
-At the time, nearly all non-Catholic cemeteries in the city were racially segregated, with whites-only burial grounds refusing to inter black citizens.
+At the time, nearly all non-Catholic cemeteries in the city were racially segregated, with whites-only burial grounds refusing to inter black citizens on their property.
 By 1850, there were 16 cemeteries in the city of Washington, but only three served African Americans: (Eastern Methodist Cemetery, or "Old Ebenezer Cemetery"; the Harmoneon Cemetery, and Mount Pleasant Plains Cemetery).
 On June 5, 1852, the D.C.
 City Council enacted legislation to prohibit interments at any burying ground inside the limits of the Federal City and to ban the establishment of new burial grounds within the Federal City.

 The city's rapidly increasing African American population desperately needed a new cemetery.
 In 1870, a group of progressive white citizens decided to buy a plot of land just beyond the border of the Federal City and build a racially integrated cemetery.
 Graceland Cemetery was chartered by an Act of Congress in Section 5 of the Act of May 5, 1870 ("An act to provide for the creation of corporations in the District of Columbia under general law", 16 Stat.
 106).
 It was incorporated under the laws of the District of Columbia on September 30, 1871.
 Two weeks later, on October 16, 1871, the Graceland Cemetery Association acquired 30 acre for a burying ground on a tract of land bounded by Bladensburg Road NE, K Street NE, 17th Street NE, and Benning Road NE.